Kunstmaan/KunstmaanBundlesCMS/UPGRADE-5.1.md

 DashboardBundle
 ---------------

- * Injecting the container in the `DashboardCommand` is deprecated and will be removed in 6.0.
-Inject the required parameters instead.
+ * `DashboardCommand::__construct()` now takes an instance of `WidgetManager` as the first argument.
+Not passing it is deprecated and will throw a `TypeError` in 6.0.
- * Injecting the container in the `GoogleAnalyticsConfigFlushCommand` is deprecated and will be removed in 6.0.
-Inject the required parameters instead.
+* `GoogleAnalyticsConfigFlushCommand::__construct()` now takes an instance of `EntityManagerInterface` as the first argument.
+Not passing it is deprecated and will throw a `TypeError` in 6.0.
- * Injecting the container in the `GoogleAnalyticsConfigsListCommand` is deprecated and will be removed in 6.0.
-Inject the required parameters instead.
+* `GoogleAnalyticsConfigsListCommand::__construct()` now takes an instance of `EntityManagerInterface` as the first argument.
+Not passing it is deprecated and will throw a `TypeError` in 6.0.
- * Injecting the container in the `GoogleAnalyticsDataCollectCommand` is deprecated and will be removed in 6.0.
-Inject the required parameters instead.
+* `GoogleAnalyticsDataCollectCommand::__construct()` now takes an instance of `EntityManagerInterface` as the first argument.
+Not passing it is deprecated and will throw a `TypeError` in 6.0.
- * Injecting the container in the `GoogleAnalyticsDataFlushCommand` is deprecated and will be removed in 6.0.
-Inject the required parameters instead.
+* `GoogleAnalyticsDataFlushCommand::__construct()` now takes an instance of `EntityManagerInterface` as the first argument.
+Not passing it is deprecated and will throw a `TypeError` in 6.0.
- * Injecting the container in the `GoogleAnalyticsOverviewsGenerateCommand` is deprecated and will be removed in 6.0.
-Inject the required parameters instead.
+* `GoogleAnalyticsOverviewsGenerateCommand::__construct()` now takes an instance of `EntityManagerInterface` as the first argument.
+Not passing it is deprecated and will throw a `TypeError` in 6.0.
- * Injecting the container in the `GoogleAnalyticsOverviewsListCommand` is deprecated and will be removed in 6.0.
-Inject the required parameters instead.
+* `GoogleAnalyticsOverviewsListCommand::__construct()` now takes an instance of `EntityManagerInterface` as the first argument.
+Not passing it is deprecated and will throw a `TypeError` in 6.0.
- * Injecting the container in the `GoogleAnalyticsSegmentsListCommand` is deprecated and will be removed in 6.0.
-Inject the required parameters instead.
+* `GoogleAnalyticsSegmentsListCommand::__construct()` now takes an instance of `EntityManagerInterface` as the first argument.
+Not passing it is deprecated and will throw a `TypeError` in 6.0.

 FormBundle
 -----------